cezarsmpio/cezarsampaio.dev/posts/2019-03-21-creating-a-blog-with-nextjs.md

 Of course I can improve it, but I was lazy.

-The only difference here is that I'm using the `withParsedHtml` where I basically parse the Markdown into HTML.
+The only difference here is that I'm using the `withParsedHtml` where I basically parse the Markdown to HTML.

 ```js
 import marked from 'marked';